Lyniat/nExtSP/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![HitCount](http://hits.dwyl.io/Lyniat/nExtSP.svg)](http://hits.dwyl.io/Lyniat/nExtSP)

+## !!!
+This library will be changed in the next few days (of 03.03.19).
+So please keep attention, that your code might break!

 ## Why?
 ESP-Now is nice, but when you need a really simple peer-to-peer connection between two ESP32, it's still too complicated.<br>
 ESP-Now solves this problem by using only four lines of code!